-Representing the independent voice of water polo in England and GB, and managed by Chris Dean and Andy Rolle, the Water Polo England site brings you England and GB water polo news, results and more.
+Representing the independent voice of water polo in England and Great Britain, and managed by Chris Dean and Andy Rolle, the Water Polo England site brings you England and GBR water polo news, results and more.
 We have 2 clear objectives, namely:

-1 To act as a responsive and responsible water polo community archive and resource, maintaining an accessible database of all England and wider GB water polo activity for the community, and
+1 To act as a responsive and responsible water polo community archive and resource, maintaining an accessible database of all England and wider GBR water polo activity for the community, and

-2 To provide communication within the community about all current and future water polo activity in England and GB.
+2 To provide communication within the community about all current and future water polo activity in England and GBR.

-The Water Polo England site and its web managers are completely independent of the ASA, but are supportive of the efforts of the ASA and its Water Polo Management Group to bring leadership and strategic direction to water polo in England and GB.
+The Water Polo England site and its web managers are completely independent of Swim England (previously the ASA), but are supportive of the efforts of Swim England and its Water Polo Management Group to bring leadership and strategic direction to water polo in England and GBR.

 This a project run for the benefit of the water polo community in England.
 If you feel that we are missing something, or should change our approach in any way please tell us.
 We welcome your comments and suggestions…and offers to help!